harmonydata/harmonydata.github.io/content/en/compare-harmonise-instruments/alcoholism/audit-10-vs-tflb.md

 ## AUDIT-10 vs TFLB

 The AUDIT-10 (Alcohol use disorders identification test) and TFLB (Timeline Followback Method Assessment) are two highly recognized questionnaires used by psychologists to assess alcohol use disorders.
-However, comparing these two tools can be time-consuming and subjective, often requiring manual harmonization of questionnaire items.
+However, comparing these two tools can be time-consuming and subjective, often requiring manual harmonisation of questionnaire items.
 That's why we recommend making use of Harmony— a software developed to help researchers navigate this process easily and efficiently.

 Harmony uses advanced algorithms and language models to detect similarities and differences, providing a percentage match between each item in the AUDIT-10 and TFLB.
 With Harmony, the process of comparing AUDIT-10 vs TFLB becomes more streamlined and accurate, even allowing for the comparison of items in different languages.
-Taking full advantage of Harmony's capabilities can substantially alleviate the burdensome task of questionnaire harmonization.
+Taking full advantage of Harmony's capabilities can substantially alleviate the burdensome task of questionnaire harmonisation.

 {{< card heading="Try Harmony" copy="Compare AUDIT-10 and TFLB " url="https://harmonydata.ac.uk/app" >}}